dominiquekleeven/openremote-esp-mqtt-client-example/README.md

 ## Flashing
 Its written in C++, so plan accordingly.
 It was developed using PlatformIO.
+Its highly likely that it will also function with the Arduino IDE and .ino extension.

 ### Info
 Simple example of connecting an ESP8266 to OpenRemote, its linked to a presence asset with a custom 'status' attribute which will be updated through the last will message.